kaianicole/edit-asr-captions/index.md

 ***

-> Who is this guide for?
+## Who is this guide for?
->
-> This guide is designed for people new to providing closed captions on video.
+This guide is designed for people new to providing closed captions on video.
 This guide will help you make your media accessible, even if you don't have the budget for professional captioning or transcription.
-{: .important-title }

 ## About auto-generated captions
 Auto-generated captions, also known as automatic captions or Automatic Speech Recognition (ASR) captions, use machine learning to turn audio into written text.
 These captions can be accurate.
 However, they are not accurate enough to meet accessibility guidelines or users needs.
 Auto-generated captions need a human editor to fix mistakes and add elements like speaker names or sound effects to the captions for full accessibility.